 |Material:||Polyester webbing, rubber sole|

 |For Men or Women:||Men|

-KEEN is a popular brand of outdoor footwear and for a good reason.
-I have owned several pair of KEEN sandals over the years.
+KEEN is a popular brand of outdoor footwear, and for good reason.
+I have owned several pairs of KEEN sandals over the years.
 These shoes are durable, rugged, and very comfortable.

 The H2’s have a waterproof upper, which sounds crazy for a sandal.
-The shoe obviously is not waterproof.
-This just means that the materials can handle the water.
+Obviously, the shoe is not waterproof, but this means that the materials can handle the water.